ZC502/Isaac-Sim-Physical-consistency-plugin/README.md

 ## ⚠️ The "Physical Default" Challenge
 NVIDIA's $4T+ valuation is increasingly built on the promise of "Digital Twins" and "Embodied AI."
 However, the underlying physics engines (Isaac Sim/PhysX) suffer from **Hamiltonian Drift**—a structural **"Physical Default."**

-* **The Waste:** Up to 90% of GPU compute in large-scale simulation is wasted on suppressing discretization artifacts and numerical hallucinations.
+* **The Waste:** The majority of stabilization-related compute is wasted on suppressing discretization artifacts and numerical hallucinations.
 * **The Debt:** AI models trained on "hallucinated physics" develop **"Physical Debt,"** leading to catastrophic failure during Sim-to-Real transfer.

 This plugin introduces the **Octonion Temporal Semantics Layer**—the first engineering solution to mitigate structural drift without slowing down the simulation speed.